WikiProject

 A WikiProject is an affinity group for contributors with shared goals within the Wikimedia movement.
 WikiProjects are prevalent within the largest wiki, Wikipedia, and exist to varying degrees within sibling projects such as Wiktionary, Wikiquote, Wikidata, and Wikisource.
-They also exist in different languages, and translation of articles is a form of their collaboration.
+They also exist in different languages, and translating articles is a form of collaboration among them.

 During the COVID-19 pandemic, CBS News noted the role of Wikipedia's WikiProject Medicine in maintaining the accuracy of articles related to the disease.
-Another WikiProject that has drawn attention is WikiProject Women Scientists, which was profiled by Smithsonian for its efforts to improve coverage of women scientists which the profile noted had "helped increase the number of female scientists on Wikipedia from around 1,600 to over 5,000".
+Another WikiProject that has drawn attention is WikiProject Women Scientists.
+Smithsonian profiled the project for its efforts to improve coverage of women scientists.
+The profile noted had "helped increase the number of female scientists on Wikipedia from around 1,600 to over 5,000".

 On Wikipedia

 Some Wikipedia WikiProjects are substantial enough to engage in cooperative activities with outside organizations relevant to the field at issue.

-Wikipedia has thousands of WikiProjects, primarily divided between specific topical areas and performing specific maintenance tasks.
+Wikipedia has thousands of WikiProjects, primarily organized by topic and responsible for specific maintenance tasks.
 One task commonly performed by topical WikiProjects on Wikipedia is the assessment of the quality of articles that fall within that topic area.
 In Wikipedia and sibling projects, WikiProject pages are located in project space, and the meta information regarding the association between the article and the WikiProject is usually included on the talk page of the article.

-WikiProjects provide an additional avenue for engagement between editors with similar interests, and have thereby been found to increase the productivity of such editors.
+WikiProjects provide an additional avenue for engagement among editors with similar interests and have been found to increase their productivity.
 In order to spur participation and concentrate effectiveness, WikiProjects on Wikipedia may engage in activities like having a "collaboration of the week", or designating one article to be improved to the point of achieving "featured" status.
-The WikiProject Council is a group of editors that assists with the development of active WikiProjects, and acts as a central point for inter-WikiProject discussion and collaboration.
+The WikiProject Council is a group of editors that assists with the development of active WikiProjects and acts as a central point for inter-WikiProject discussion and collaboration.

 A 2008 academic study of Wikipedia concluded that participation in WikiProjects substantially improved the chances of an editor becoming an administrator, finding that one Wikipedia policy edit or WikiProject edit is worth ten article edits, and concluding:

-Merely performing a lot of production work is insufficient for "promotion" in Wikipedia.
+Merely performing a large amount of production work is insufficient for "promotion" on Wikipedia.
 Candidates' article edits were weak predictors of success.
 They also have to demonstrate more managerial behavior.
 Diverse experience and contributions to the development of policies and WikiProjects were stronger predictors of RfA success.
 This is consistent with the findings that Wikipedia is a bureaucracy and that coordination work has increased substantially. [...]
 Participation in Wikipedia policy and WikiProjects was not predictive of adminship prior to 2006, suggesting the community as a whole is beginning to prioritize policymaking and organization experience over simple article-level coordination.